KWCourtney/ux-portfolio-site/case-studies/alerts-management-redesign.md

     </ul>
     <h3>Final Thoughts and Next Steps</h3>
     <p>The Alerts redesign turned a frustrating legacy tool into an intuitive, modern experience.
 It worked because we grounded the solution in real user needs, then executed it with rigor from research to spec to delivery.
 My consistent focus on quality and user value ensured we didn't just launch something better, but that we launched something teams could trust.</p>
-    <p>The <strong class="metric-highlight">30% drop in support tickets</strong> and <strong class="metric-highlight">85% boost in user confidence</strong> proved that a better UX wasn't just possible—it was measurable.
+    <p>The <strong class="metric-highlight">30% drop in support tickets</strong> and <strong class="metric-highlight">85% boost in user confidence</strong> proved that a better UX wasn't just possible, it was measurable.
 The redesigned system reduced risk, improved productivity, and supported our customers' operational integrity.
 It's a clear example of how strategic, detail-driven UX delivers business-critical value in complex enterprise environments.</p>
 </div>